Stereo-Developers/stereo-deprecated/README.md

 # Stereo

+**PLEASE NOTE**:

+This code is deprecated.
+As Stereo v2 comes out, we will allow v1's code to be public.
+However, reast in piece to open source.

+Thank you!
+Now, onto the README file.

+---

 Okay, We know... you can just use Rythm, Groovy, or the countless other Music Bots for Discord
 but...